Katello/katello/doc/YARDDocumentation.md

     -   `yarddoc` directory is in `.gitignore`
 1.  run standalone server `yard server --reload` and go to {http://localhost:8808}

+Enable gem `yard-activerecord` in `bundler.d/development.rb` to have attributes and associations of ActiveRecord documented. *Note: It'll be permanently added later when gem is published and rpm packaged.*

 ## Basics

 -   YARD is set to [Markdown syntax](http://daringfireball.net/projects/markdown/syntax#html) by default.